ricn/ricn.github.io/_drafts/reactjs-and-rails.markdown

 {% endhighlight %}

 Here you can see the render method that takes input data and returns what to display.
 This example uses an XML-like syntax called [JSX](http://facebook.github.io/react/docs/jsx-in-depth.html).
 Input data that is passed into the component can be accessed by render() via this.props.
-JSX is optional and not required to use React.
+JSX is optional in React so if you want to, you can implement the returning HTML in pure Javascript.

 *Also notice the comment on the top of the file.
 It’s required to make the compilation from JSX to plain Javascript to work so it’s very important.*